cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-The dataset from the proposal were written into two variables called
+The dataset from the proposal is written into two variables called `Nretention`
-`Nretention` and `design` before deciding upon how to merge.
-Inspecting both
+and `design` before deciding upon how to merge.
+Inspecting both dataset reveals
-dataset reveals each contains a column with a `plot_id` that is suitable for
+each of them contains a column with a `plot_id` that seems suitable for
 merging.
+We also can use the metadata for columns to check if this is really
+the case.

-After merging the datasets the new synthesis dataset still contains
+After merging the datasets the new synthesis dataset still contains many column
-many column not required for the analysis that have been dropped.
-To analyse
+not required for the analysis that have been dropped.
+To analyse the dataset of
-the dataset of system N retention we require the information about species
+system N retention we require the information about species diversity in the
-diversity in the plots and the information about which plot is placed in which
+plots and the information about which plot is placed in which block from the
-block from the design dataset.
+design dataset.

 ```r